edwinbalani/djangoladder/README.md

 This project is an extension of a previous project https://github.com/bencurnow/ladder

-The ladder will be available to see online soon.
+~~The ladder will be available to see online soon.~~ The ladder is viewable at http://ladder.bencurnow.me.uk